 Future Park Planning

-Town considers locations for next neighborhood park
+Town plans for next neighborhood park

 A park means so much more to a neighborhood than just providing playground equipment.
 It becomes a central gathering location and a place where memories are made within the community.
-The Town is now in the process of selecting a site for next neighborhood park.

 The Parks and Recreation Master Plan establishes services levels for neighborhood parks.
 While metro districts and schools also provide neighborhood park access, the Town sets aside eight acres for every 1,000 residents.
 This action helps ensure that residents will have close access to neighborhood parks once the Town is fully built-out.